dymodi/dymodi.github.io/Research/2018-MobiSys/outline-draft-3.md

 $\epsilon(s,d)$ can be defined as follows: suppose $\tau(s,d)$ follows a nomral distribution $\mathcal N(\mu,\sigma)$.
 Then we can set $\epsilon(s,d) = 2\sigma$.
 A un-biased estimation of $\mu$ and $\sigma$ is $\bar \tau (s,d)$

-**Compare with Empirical Rider Mobility Pattern**
+**Compare with Empirical Rider Mobility Pattern** Rider's mobility pattern can be viewed as speical subset of generic human mobiliy pattern [][].
+For the rider's mobility pattern, we focus on the following two distributions:
+* Rider indoor speed distribution
+* Rider outdoor speed distribution
+* Rider trip length distribution

+Indoor speed distribution can be built based on rider's indoor trace gathered from beacon data.

+Outdoor speed distibution can be built based on rider's outdoor trace gathered from GPS data.

 **Compare with Empirical Restaurant Behavior Pattern**
 * Waiting time distribution